 In the event of compromise of a TrustFactory SSL Issuing CA Private Key used to sign Subscriber Certificates, TrustFactory operations will as soon as practically possible inform the Subscriber that the private key may have been Compromised.
 This includes cases where TrustFactory operations at its own discretion decides that evidence suggests a possible Key Compromise has taken place.

 Where Key Compromise is not disputed, TrustFactory SSL Root CA will revoke Issuing CA Certificates within 24 hours and publish the updated CRL within 24 hours of creation.

-4.9.13 Notification of Certificate Revocation to Subscriber
+4.9.13 Circumstances for Suspension